 📊

-Use Earned Value Management (EVM) to track progress.
-Waterfall's sequential structure and upfront plan makes it ideal for EVM tracking.
-CPI and SPI metrics give early warning of cost and schedule variance long before phase gates reveal problems.
-See the EVM guide for a full breakdown.
+Track progress with Earned Value Management.
+Waterfall's upfront baseline makes it the ideal methodology for EVM.
+CPI and SPI metrics give you early warning of cost and schedule issues long before they become crises.
+On large projects like EGA and The Constellation, EVM reporting was a standard part of the monthly programme review.
+See the EVM guide for the full breakdown.

 💡